stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 [^1]: For a brief introduction to DOIP 2.0, see [[CNRI 2023a]]

-[^2]: URIs [[Berners 2005]] are generalised forms of URLs that include locator-less identifiers such as ISBN book numbers (URNs).
+[^2]: URIs [[Berners-Lee 2005]] are generalised forms of URLs that include locator-less identifiers such as ISBN book numbers (URNs).
 The distinction between locator-full and locator-less identifiers have weakened in recent years [[OCLC 2010]], for instance DOI identifiers now are commonly expressed with the prefix `https://doi.org/` rather than as URNs with `info:doi:` given that the URL/URN gap has been bridged by HTTP resolvers and the use of Persistent Identifiers (PIDs) [[Juty 2011]].
 RDF 1.1 formats use Unicode to support *IRI*s [[Dürst 2005]], which extends URIs to include international characters and domain names.

 [^3]: URIs can also identify *non-information resources* for any kind of physical object (e.g. people), such identifiers can resolve with `303 See Other` redirections to a corresponding *information resources* [[Sauermann 2008]].